RMerl/asuswrt-merlin/README-merlin.txt

    - CHANGED: Updated 2.6.36 kernel to the latest code used in 372_184 (RT-AC56U), includes some changes related to USB3, and PPP/CTF.
+   - CHANGED: Smarter location selection for the DLNA database location to reduce the chances of having it in RAM if left to default location, filling it up (patch by VinceV)
    - FIXED: web server would crash if you entered too much data in OpenVPN key/cert fields.